mikependon/RepoDB.NET/pages/extensibilities/databasehelper.md

 }
 ```

-Then a method that returns a SQL text.
+Then, a method that returns a SQL text.

 ```csharp
 private string GetCommandText()